Capital of Texas

-The Saudi Arabian Section held its eighth technical dinner meeting for the fiscal year 2017–2018 on 12 February at the Carlton Al Moaibed Hotel in Dammam, Saudi Arabia.
-The meeting was attended by 136 members and nonmembers, including guests from the Bahrain Society of Engineers.
+The Saudi Arabian Section held its third technical dinner meeting for the 2018–2019 program year on 16 September at the Carlton Al Moaibed Hotel Dammam.
+The meeting was attended by 111 members and nonmembers, including guests from the Bahrain Society of Engineers.

 San Antonio, Texas

 On 23 August, Sang Y. Kim of Guided Wave Analysis LLC delivered a presentation on calibration and verification of guided wave systems before they are used in the field.
 The guided wave testing method using magnetostrictive sensor (MsS) equipment and accessories has been used for inspecting and monitoring pipelines by inspection service companies for many years.
 The validation test of MsS equipment was developed to provide documented evidence that the equipment produces consistent results.
 A calibration test of MsS accessories should also be performed to make sure that every accessory produces the same values compared to the reference values.
 This presentation explained the guided wave testing method and its applications, how to do the validation and calibration tests, how to read the test results, and how to use the test results for field testing.